apache/iotdb/docs/UserGuide/Reference/Keywords.md

 # Keywords and Reserved Words

-The following list shows the keywords and reserved words in IoTDB.
+The following list shows the keywords and reserved words in IoTDB 0.13.
 Reserved keywords are marked with **(R)**.

 - Common Keywords
   - ADD